 You are already aware of the term ‘triangle’ and its properties.
 Before exploring more about them, let us go through some of their basic properties.
 A triangle is a three-sided polygon which has 3 vertices and 3 sides enclosing 3 angles.
-Based on the length of its sides, a triangle can be classified into scalene, isosceles and equilateral based on the measure of its angles, it can be acute-angled, obtuse-angled or right-angled triangle.
+Based on the length of its sides, a triangle can be classified into scalene, isosceles and equilateral based on the measure of its angles, it can be an acute-angled, obtuse-angled or right-angled triangle.
 The sum of interior angles in a triangle is 180 degrees.
 Having learnt that, in this article, we introduce you to two more terms- altitude and median of triangle.

 Median of a Triangle

 - Every triangle has 3 medians, one from each vertex.
 AE, BF and CD are the 3 medians of the triangle ABC.